 We provide information and support to aid our home support providers in managing winter pressures.
 Over the winter months a range of problems can place strains on how we deliver health and social care across the county.
-Take time to read the following information and bookmark the page as we will be updating the content over the coming months.
+Take time to read the following information and bookmark the page.

 The following information is intended to support you deliver care and support through the winter months.

 Busy periods and bank holidays create pressure and strain on the health and social care system which can result in people failing to get the care they need.
 This has a detrimental impact on people’s health and is distressing for families and individuals.

 We understand the difficulties of operating as a care provider or working as a carer during busy periods.
 We have identified that paying a premium for picking up new care packages can strengthen the workforce and support resilient services.

 We will have designated period this winter and spring (see information under 'Designated periods for capacity incentives') where incentive payments will be offered for promptly commencing new and restarted packages of care for people discharged or transferred from specific care settings.
 These include mental health, acute and community hospital discharges and transfers of care from short-term block beds, bed-based reablement, NFS, NEAT and out of hospital services.

 This is a one-off payment that our social workers can agree with you to facilitate prompt payment.
 This payment is to support workforce resilience, increase payments to your carers and the delivery of sustainable services through the winter period.

 Designated periods for capacity incentives